-Since April of 2022, the Zinn Education Project has shipped 13,000 copies of the young readers’ edition of The Rebellious Life of Mrs. Rosa Parks to teachers requesting copies to pair with their history or language arts curriculum.
+Since April of 2022, the Zinn Education Project has shipped more than 13,000 copies of the young readers’ edition of The Rebellious Life of Mrs. Rosa Parks to teachers requesting copies to pair with their history or language arts curriculum.
 More copies are available thanks to generous donations.

 Here are additional resources to supplement lessons on the book and film, The Rebellious Life of Mrs. Rosa Parks.

 Stories from the classroom can inform and inspire more teachers to teach outside the textbook about Rosa Parks.
 We invite you to share your story.
 Selected responses will be posted at the Zinn Education Project website.
 We’ll send teachers books in appreciation for sending your feedback.